LSEG-API-Samples/Example.EMA.Java.SpeedGuide/README.md

 ![fieldlist](images/fieldList.png)

-Although not presented in a user-friendly display form, the native list of fields not only provides the user the ability to research all available fields for a given asset, but also the opportunity to better understand the structure of Refinitiv Data.
+Although not presented in a user-friendly display form, the native list of fields not only provides the user the ability to research all available fields for a given asset, but also the opportunity to better understand the structure of LSEG Data.

 #### Chains